dime-scheduler/sdk-js/README.md

 ![MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg?style=flat-square)

-Copyright © Dime CVBA - All rights reserved.
+Copyright © Dime Software - All rights reserved.

 Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential.